List of settlements in Hertfordshire by population

 This is a list of settlements in Hertfordshire ordered by population based on the results of the 2001 and 2011 censuses.
 In 2011 there were 35 settlements with 5,000 or more inhabitants in Hertfordshire.
-The next United Kingdom census will take place in 2021.
+The last United Kingdom census was in 2021.

 See the List of places in Hertfordshire article for an extensive list of local places and districts.